 The chairperson also has the right and the responsibility to evaluate the candidate’s performance and to cast a vote.
 The Dissertation Committee has a variety of responsibilities in the final defense process.

 - The chair (and/or the committee) informs the student they are ready to schedule the dissertation defense.
 Agreeing to the dissertation defense scheduling does not imply that the dissertation is approved.

 - Once the defense is scheduled, the committee will thoroughly review the candidates dissertation to make an assessment of the total dissertation as to presentation, methodology, and reporting.
 It is best practice in the time between the confirmation of the defense date and the defense date, that committee members not engage in discussion around matters pertaining to the dissertation document.
 Questions about the students work should be saved for the oral defense so that the student can defend their work in this designated forum.

 - The committee also agrees to hold a public, oral dissertation defense, after the dissertation is deemed acceptable in form, at which the candidate presents and defends the dissertation.

-- All members of the examining committee (or substitutes appointed by the Dean of the College of Graduate Studies) are expected to be present throughout the examination.
-At the conclusion of the dissertation defense, there can only be one dissenting vote of the examining committee including substitutes appointed by the Dean of the College of Graduate Studies before the candidate is deemed to have passed.
+- All members of the examining committee (or substitutes appointed by the College of Graduate Studies) are expected to be present throughout the examination.
+At the conclusion of the dissertation defense, there can only be one dissenting vote of the examining committee including substitutes appointed by the College of Graduate Studies before the candidate is deemed to have passed.
 A refusal to vote by the chairperson or any other member of the examining committee shall be recorded as a negative vote.
 With the permission of the majority of the committee, a failed defense may be retaken only one time and scheduled no earlier than three months from the date of the failure.
 The defense must be given on the Statesboro campus.